 It is further understood that only a duly authorized building representative will assume the responsibility for posting or distributing official material for the Union.

 Section 12.
 Directives or Decisions Affecting Teachers

-Directives or decisions affecting teachers and agreed to at principals' meetings and/or faculty meetings shall be posted on the teacher bulletin boards and three (3) copies of such directives or decisions will be distributed to the building representative at the time of the faculty meeting.
+Directives or decisions affecting teachers and agreed to at principals' meetings and/or faculty meetings shall be emailed to teachers.

 Section 13.
 Released Time for the Union President and Vice-President